 As they say, “cash is oxygen”.
 Credit growth is a primary indicator of the health of Small & Medium Enterprises.
-The credit growth of commercial bank loans stands at 13.1% which is much lower than what it was in 2012.
-It is still better than the multi-year lows it hit last year.
-The steep increase in this growth rate is due to the lower base value of 2021 – the time when 2nd wave of covid hit the country.
+The credit growth of commercial bank loans stands at 15.3% which is much lower than what it was in 2012.
+So potentially, a decade of lower credit growth in the economy.

 GST (or Indirect tax) collection just dropped off from an all-time high.
 A higher GST indicates higher economic activity and a thriving GDP but other economic indicators suggest otherwise.
 The current GST collections are higher than what the government estimated earlier which may help in funding welfare schemes.

 Foreign Institutional Investors (FIIs) have been net sellers since Oct 2021 which has clearly been reflected in the markets.
 This has been a global trend and increases in interest rates by FED have triggered an increase in outflows.
 It will be interesting to see when this money (or liquidity), that left our markets, comes back.
 However, September – November period has seen steady inflows.